utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 Comparing Custom Types
 ----------------------
 The Boost Test assertion macros can compare all integral types of C++.
-For comparing custom types, additional information has to be made available such that failures can be properly reported.
+To compare custom types, additional information has to be made available such that failures can be properly reported.
 In particular, users have to define the proper comparison functions and an overload of the ``<<`` stream operator: